~/ffmpeg.party

 4. Adjust X and Y offsets to position the crop region

-6. Copy the generated filter and use it in your FFmpeg command
+5. Copy the generated crop filter and use it in your FFmpeg command

-This tool uses an 8/9 vertical squeeze adjustment, which is appropriate for 4:3 DV content.
-The crop height is calculated as width × 3/4 to maintain a 4:3 aspect ratio, then multiplied by 8/9 to account for the anamorphic encoding.
+This tool uses an 8/9 vertical squeeze adjustment, appropriate for 4:3 DV content.
+Crop height is computed as width × 3/4 to maintain a 4:3 ratio, then × 8/9 to account for the anamorphic encoding.

 The "likely full filter" output includes bwdif deinterlacing (common for DV footage), the crop filter with adjustments, scaling back to 720×540, and setting the pixel aspect ratio to square (1:1) with setsar=1.